Secularism in the Romantic Age

 A volume in the Haney Foundation Series

-In Great Britain during the Romantic period, governmental and social structures were becoming more secular; religion was privatized and depoliticized.
-But although the discretionary nature of religious practice permitted spiritual freedom and social differentiation, secular arrangements produced new anxieties.
-Unquiet Things investigates the social and political disorders that arise within modern secular cultures, and their expression in works by Jane Austen, Horace Walpole, Samuel Taylor Coleridge, Lord Byron, and Percy Shelley among others.
+In Great Britain during the Romantic period, governmental and social structures were becoming more secular as religion was privatized and depoliticized.
+If the discretionary nature of religious practice permitted spiritual freedom and social differentiation, however, secular arrangements produced new anxieties.
+Unquiet Things investigates the social and political disorders that arise within modern secular cultures and their expression in works by Jane Austen, Horace Walpole, Samuel Taylor Coleridge, Lord Byron, and Percy Shelley among others.

 Colin Jager is Associate Professor of English at Rutgers University and author of The Book of God: Secularization and Design in the Romantic Era, also available from the University of Pennsylvania Press.